Rainbow Eagle Dreamer, Founder and Instructor

 Katherine Brown, Instructor

-Grateful to be raised in the beautiful state of North Carolina with memories from the coast to the Appalachian mountains, Katherine has a deep connection with the natural world.
-As a teacher, she desires for all people, to have access to nature education and strives to help others appreciate and respect Mother Earth.
+As an international traveler with deep roots in the Appalachian mountains, Katerina has a strong connection with the natural world.
+She desires for all people to have access to nature education and strives to help others appreciate and respect our Earth.

 Her kind, compassionate personality and innate ability to teach and work with children was sparked in her youth when she helped raise her younger sister.
-From there, she taught at summer camps, Girl Scouts, art and music classes, and mentored and tutored one-on-one.
-Realizing how to offer these gifts in college (University of North Carolina at Wilmington), she studied Social Work and focused on supporting and empowering children and families with the Strengths Perspective.
-She also taught social skills while offering children a safe outlet for full self-expression.
+From there, she taught at summer camps, Girl Scouts, art and music classes, mentored, and tutored one-on-one.
+Realizing how to offer these gifts in college (University of North Carolina at Wilmington), she studied Social Work and focused on supporting and empowering children and families, specifically those at-risk, low income, and disabled.
+She ran non-profit programs such as the Strengthening Families and the Grandparent Support Network.
+Katerina believes everyone deserves a safe outlet for full self-expression.

 Today, she brings her love of nature into her pottery work and her birth work.
-As a labor and postpartum doula who has also studied with herbalists in women’s health, she offers women and families herbal wellness and flower essences.
+She is a certified labor (Hypnobabies) and postpartum doula, lactation counselor, and placenta specialist who has also studied with herbalists in women’s health.
 Having grown her own foods and medicines, she believes in the healing power of plants and is an advocate for living with the land.
 Her dedication to sacred songs and sweat lodge ceremonies has allowed her to dive deep into her spirituality and truly understand the importance of preserving tradition and the earth itself.
-She is certified in Heartsaver First Aid CPR AED by the American Heart Association.

 Laura Parker, Instructor